adelphi-ed-tech/au-courses/content/web-programming.md

 For this project, you will:

-1. Keep all of the _data_ for your resume in .json data files.
+1. Keep all of the _data_ for your resume in .csv data files.
+Use Python and the Flask web server to convert these csv files to JSON data which can be accessed through a URL.
 These files will contain the lists of your work experience, education background, technical skills, and other relevant information.
 2. Code Javascript source files using the React framework and HTML5 to structure your web page.
 3. Create or find any media assets (images, audio, video, etc) necessary for your resume.
 4. Code CSS files to achieve your desired aesthetic and usability goals

-The portfolio site will be hosted on repl.it and the link to your final project will be submitted through the course website.
+You will design your site on your local computer, running your own local website.
+You will submit an archive file with all of your code and resources (.zip, .7z, etc).
+Additionally, you will submit a 5 minute video tour where you show your running multimedia resume as well as key aspects of the code in your development environment (Atom, terminal, Jupyter).

 Your project will be assessed both on the quality of your code and the success of the project, using the following criteria:

 _The resume is an individual project_